 Agile, initially a software development methodology, has come a long way.
-An Agile process focuses more on people, product functionality, and customer satisfaction rather than on documentation and processes.
+Agile processes focus more on people, product functionality, and customer satisfaction rather than on documentation and processes.

 More businesses and projects in different industries today are either being agile or are already doing agile because Agile projects, it has been established, are 28% more successful than traditional projects.
 This, however, depends largely on the skill of the development team and how well they are implementing the Agile concept in the project.
-A competent Certified Scrum Master (CSM), as the expert of Scrum in Agile projects, should be able to steer a project to its success by guiding and collaborating closely with others.
+Through the Scrum Master certification, you will become an expert of Scrum in Agile projects capable of steering a project to its success by guiding and collaborating closely with others.

 Agile Process in Software Engineering

-Agile principles and techniques have found their way in human resource, marketing, portfolio management, product management, and other areas characterized by complex requirements, fast delivery, and fast adaptation to change.
+Agile principles and techniques have found their way into human resources, marketing, portfolio management, product management, and other areas characterized by complex requirements, fast delivery, and fast adaptation to change.